 - Reading and use of paper charts

-- Identification of navigation aids, paper and GPS charting, and the use of a hand-bearing and ship's compass.
+- Identification of navigation aids, paper and electronic charting, and the use of a hand-bearing and ship's compass

-- Class size is limited to four students.
+- Class size is limited to five students.

 - Call for tuition, availability, and family discounts.